kyorohiro/spring.exercises.poker/README.md

 ```

-## STEP2 Save request log on DB and show this log at Rest API
+## STEP2 Save request log on DB and show this log at Rest API and Webpage

+## STEP3 ADD USER AND LOGIN

+## STEP4 GAME PLAY AND CHAT

+## STEP5 FOLLOW USER AND STAR

+## EX USE MEMCACHE FOR PERFORMANCE